mainkoon81/Study-Autonomous-Car-Prep-01/README.md

  - The Kalman Filter simply repeats the sense and move (measurement and prediction) steps to localize the car as it’s moving!
 <img src="https://user-images.githubusercontent.com/31917400/40847073-3ee63692-65b3-11e8-85ef-72febf5c43d6.png" />

- - [The Takeaway]: The beauty of Kalman filters is that they combine somewhat inaccurate sensor measurements with somewhat inaccurate predictions of motion to get a filtered location estimate that is better than any estimates that come from only sensor readings or only knowledge about movement.
+ - [Takeaway]: The beauty of Kalman filters is that they combine somewhat inaccurate sensor measurements with somewhat inaccurate predictions of motion to get a filtered location estimate that is better than any estimates that come from only sensor readings or only knowledge about movement.

 ## 2. STATE
  - In order to actually make a Kalman Filter in a 2d or 3d world (or "state space" in the language of robotics), we will first need to learn more about what exactly we mean when we use this word "state".